temporalio/documentation/kb/prometheus-grafana-setup.md

                  .build());

   //Create a Workflow service client which can be used to start, Signal, and Query Workflow Executions.
-  WorkflowClient greetClient = WorkflowClient.newInstance(service,
+  WorkflowClient yourClient = WorkflowClient.newInstance(service,
          WorkflowClientOptions.newBuilder().build());

   //...
 ```

 You can set up separate scrape endpoints in your Clients that you use to start your Workers and Workflow Executions.
+To use this example, add this example code with the Prometheus endpoint on port 8077 in your Worker program, and use `yourClient` to start your Workers.
+Similarly, in your starter code, add this example code and set the Prometheus endpoint to port 8078, create a `WorkflowServiceStub` with the metric scope, and create a Workflow Client to start Workflow Exeutions.

 For more examples on how this is set across SDKs, see the metrics samples:

 - [Java SDK Samples](https://github.com/temporalio/samples-java/tree/main/src/main/java/io/temporal/samples/metrics)
 - [Go SDK Samples](https://github.com/temporalio/samples-go/tree/main/metrics)

-In your Workers, you can set specific WorkerOptions for performance tuning, as described in the Worker Performance Guide.
+In your Workers, you can set specific WorkerOptions for performance tuning, as described in the [Worker Performance Guide](/application-development/worker-performance).
 With the scrape endpoints set, define your Prometheus scrape configuration and targets to receive the metrics data from the Temporal Cluster and Temporal SDKs.

 ### Prometheus configuration